Speak to a qualified cancer nurse

 Treatment for vaginal cancer

-This precisely directs the radiation at the cancer from outside the body.
-You will lie on a treatment table under a machine called a linear accelerator, which delivers the radiation to the affected areas.
+External beam radiation therapy (EBRT) – This precisely delivers radiation to the cancer from outside the body.
+You will lie on a treatment table under a machine called a linear accelerator, which directs radiation towards the affected areas of the pelvis.

 Side effects of radiation therapy

 The side effects you experience vary depending on the radiation dose and the areas treated.
 Many will be short-term side effects.
 These often get worse during treatment and just after the course of treatment has ended, before starting to get better.
 Some side effects may be late effects, not appearing until many months or years after treatment.

 Radiation therapy that is targeted to the vaginal area has similar side effects to radiation therapy targeted to the vulvar area.
 Before your treatment starts, talk to your radiation oncologist about possible side effects.

 The side effects you experience will vary depending on the dose of radiation and the areas treated.
 Many will be short-term side effects.
 These often get worse during treatment and just after the course of treatment has ended.

 - skin reactions – The area may become sore and swollen, and feel like a bad sunburn.
 It may start by being pink or red and feeling itchy, and then peel, blister or weep.
 Your treatment team will recommend creams and pain relief to use until the skin heals.
 Wash the area with lukewarm, slightly salted water, and avoid perfumed products and talcum powder.

 - fatigue – Your body uses a lot of energy to recover and travelling to treatment can also be tiring.
 The fatigue may last for weeks after treatment ends.